loadero/loadero-python/README.md

 #### Polling

-After a test has been launched, waiting for the test to finnish can be done with
+After a test has been launched, waiting for the test to finish can be achieved with `poll` method.

 ```py
 run.poll()